purescript-deprecated/gulp-purescript/README.md

 ###### `src` (String or String Array)

-The location of the `psc`-produced javascript source files to bundle.
+The `psc`-produced JavaScript source files to bundle.
 Glob syntax is supported.

 ###### `output` (String)